 An individual whose GST Registration is cancelled is needed to file GSTR-10, which is the final return.
 A registered individual of this type does not include the following:

-• Anyone who pays Tax Under Composition Scheme
+- Anyone who pays Tax Under the Composition Scheme

-Form GSTR-10 is submitted digitally via the common GST portal directly or through a facilitation centre by the Commissioner’s guidelines.
+Form GSTR-10 is submitted digitally via the common GST portal directly or through a facilitation centre according to the Commissioner’s guidelines.
 This final return is filed to ensure the taxpayer has paid all outstanding debts.
 This obligation could comprise the sum that is greater of the following:

-Input taxes associated with inventories of finished and semi-finished commodities, capital goods, machinery, or equipment, or output taxes owed on such goods.
+Input taxes are associated with inventories of finished and semi-finished commodities, capital goods, machinery, or equipment, or output taxes are owed on such goods.

 GSTR – 11